trys/trysv4/site/content/blog/mac-os-dark-mode.md

 }
 ```

-But for this use case, we need to first check to see if a user has explicitly set their own theme first.
+But for the JournalBook use case, we need to first check to see if a user has explicitly set their own theme first, hence the JS involvement.

-## Live switching
+## Live system switching

-The one issue with the current code, is that it doesn't react live to systen contrast mode changes.
-How is that even possible, I hear you cry!
-(I asked the very same question till Jason Miller came to the rescue).
-I had no idea you could `addListener` to `matchMedia` calls!
+There is a minor issue with the current code: it doesn't react live to system-level contrast mode changes. _Is that even possible_, I hear you cry!
+(I asked the very same question till [Jason Miller](https://twitter.com/trysmudford/status/1082720987202928641) came to the rescue).

+I had no idea you could use `addListener` on `window.matchMedia`! <small>(another sidenote, my mind is whizzing at the possibilities with this new information).</small>

-With that, we can add a listener when the component mounts and respond to system preference changes live in the browser!
+With that, we can add a listener and respond to system preference changes live in the browser!

 ```js
 componentDidMount() {